jgerard72/react-fusion-state/readme.md

 This project is licensed under the **MIT License**.

 ## Author
-This project is maintained by Jacques GERARD.
+This project is maintained by [Jacques GERARD](https://www.linkedin.com/in/jgerard/)